Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 - Use the **`cpackget` Package Installer** command `init` to [initialize the CMSIS-Pack root directory](#initialize-cmsis-pack-root-directory), [update the pack index file](#update-pack-index-file).
 Then [add software packs](build-tools.md#add-packs).

-- Share an existing CMSIS-Pack repository (i.e. from Keil MDK) via the environment variable `CMSIS_PACK_ROOT`.
+- Share an existing CMSIS-Pack repository (i.e. from an IDE) via the environment variable `CMSIS_PACK_ROOT`.

 ## `cbuild` Invocation